 If you use Firefox and would like a little help sorting your bookmarks, give the Auto-Sort Bookmarks extension a try.
 You can choose the sort order and configure which folders to include, for example, you might include folders in your toolbar but exclude those in your unsorted bookmarks.

-For Opera users, the -O- Bookmarks extension works well.
+For Opera users, the -O- Bookmarks extension [No Longer Available] works well.
 It places a bookmark icon in your address bar allowing you to name the bookmark and select its location from all current spots and folders.
 You can also open the Bookmark Manager in your full window to maintain it further.

 When you select the star icon from your address bar, you can choose where to house the bookmark and even add a note.
 If you want to see all of your bookmarks in a grid or list format or would like to edit them, just click View All Bookmarked Items.